Gavin-Scot-Stockwell/BookShelter/README.md

 ## Installation

-1. Change the project's root directory
+1. Change to the project's root directory
 1. Create the PostgreSQL database
-   - Create a server/.env containing your admin credentials and a random JWT password (refer to the .env.EXAMPLE located there).
+   - Create a server/.env containing your PostgreSQL admin credentials and a random JWT password (refer to the .env.EXAMPLE located there).
    - Use psql to import the server/db/schema.sql (e.g. psql -U postgres -f db/schema.sql)
 1. Install the dependency modules: npm install
 1. Build the server and seed the database: